Plant-Based Wellness: Herbalism, Cannabis & Your ECS

 It is through the CB1 and CB2 receptors that the ECS keeps the body in homeostasis, meaning “steady,”—the body working to keep itself stable and balanced.
 It is an internal feedback system that stabilizes and balances our body’s chemistry, so that our organs work smoothly and efficiently with each other.
 Sickness is the disruption of homeostasis, which doctors often treat with medicine.
 But medicine commonly adjusts one homeostatic mechanism by disrupting another, which leads to more sickness and more medicine, with more side effects and adverse reactions.

-Instead, herbalism seeks to achieve optimal balance in and with your body.
-By providing your body what it needs to function, one is able to naturally support their wellbeing.
+Instead, herbalism seeks to achieve optimal balance within the various systems in your body.
+By providing your body what it needs to function optimally, one is able to naturally support their wellbeing.
 So whether it’s cannabis or other herbs and plants—we invite you to explore plant-based wellness and how your body was built with the ability to heal itself.

 Cathleen Mitchell is owner of Kaya, a holistic boutique focused on handcrafted, sustainable goods and premium CBD & wellness products.
 To learn more, please visit kayaholistic.com or visit the store at 6102 N 16th Street Phoenix AZ 85016